Gift Acceptance Policy

 Inclusion in 1893 Gift Society will be voided if pledge is defaulted prior to donor reaching minimum lifetime giving level.

 All prospective donors shall be advised in writing to seek legal and/or tax advice from their own counsel.
-Any materials provided by the Foundation, including computer generated gifts scenarios, shall indicate that such information is provided as an educational tool only.
+Any materials provided by the Foundation, including computer-generated gift scenarios, shall indicate that such information is provided as an educational tool only.

 If the assets from a planned gift are intended to create an endowment upon the deaths of the beneficiaries, an endowment agreement shall be signed by the donor at the time the planned gift is pledged, if possible.
 This agreement will provide the Western Washington University Foundation with instructions for establishing and administering the endowment in accordance with the donor’s wishes.